christiangubana/christiangubana/README.md

 - 👋 Hi, I’m @christiangubana
 - 👀 I’m interested in web technology and tech in general
 - 🌱 I’m currently learning .NET & API design pattern
-- 💞️ I’m looking to collaborate on any FED proeject and microservices technology
+- 💞️ I’m looking to collaborate on any FED proeject or microservices technology
 - 📫 How to reach me ... ping me a mail at christiangubana@gmail.com

 <!---